BloodRaine/IntroToCS_Assignments/Week8C.md

-# The Minion Game
+# Vowels or Not?

-Kevin and Stuart want to play the 'The Minion Game'.
+Kevin and Stacy want to play the 'Vowels or Not?'.

 # Game Rules
 - Both players are given the same string, *S*.
 - Both players have to make substrings using the letters of the string *S*.
-- Stuart has to make words starting with consonants.
+- Stacy has to make words starting with consonants.
 - Kevin has to make words starting with vowels.
 - The game ends when both players have made all possible substrings.